Food Safety Authority of Ireland (FSAI)

 Financial Indicators

-The FSAI is funded by the Irish government, with its budget allocated from public funds to support its various operations, including inspections and enforcement actions.
-Specific financial figures are not disclosed in the provided data.
+The FSAI is funded by the Irish government, with its budget sourced from public funds.
+These funds support various operations undertaken by the agency, including inspections and enforcement actions.
+Specific financial figures are not disclosed.

 Important Events

-Recently, the FSAI was involved in an urgent recall of several meat and dairy products across Ireland.
-This recall was part of the agency's efforts to protect public health and ensure the safety of food products.
-Additionally, the FSAI recalled batches of ricotta and buffalo cheese produced by Toons Bridge Dairy after tests revealed listeria contamination.
+Recently, the FSAI played a significant role in an urgent recall of several meat and dairy products across Ireland.
+This recall was a crucial step in the agency's ongoing efforts to protect public health and ensure the safety of food products.
+Of particular note was the recall of batches of ricotta and buffalo cheese produced by Toons Bridge Dairy, following the detection of listeria contamination.

 Plans

-The FSAI is committed to enhancing food safety measures across Ireland.
-It focuses on ongoing monitoring and enforcement actions to ensure compliance with food safety standards.
-The authority aims to adapt to emerging food safety challenges, particularly in the dairy and meat sectors, to maintain public trust and safety.
+The FSAI is devoted to enhancing food safety measures across Ireland.
+The authority's focus is on ongoing monitoring and enforcement actions to ensure compliance with food safety standards.
+It aims to adapt to emerging food safety challenges, particularly in the dairy and meat sectors, thereby maintaining public trust and safety.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.